thomasjohnkane/snooze/README.md

 [![Total Downloads](https://poser.pugx.org/thomasjohnkane/snooze/downloads)](https://packagist.org/packages/thomasjohnkane/snooze)
 [![License](https://poser.pugx.org/thomasjohnkane/snooze/license)](https://packagist.org/packages/thomasjohnkane/snooze)

+### Why the fork?
+We required some additional functionalities to this package, but it didn't look like new PR's were getting accepted.
+Therefore we decided to use a forked version of the package and add our changes

 ### Why use this package?
 - Ever wanted to schedule a <b>future</b> notification to go out at a specific time? (was the delayed queue option not enough?)
 - Want a simple on-boarding email drip?
 - How about happy birthday emails?